p-grant/data_analysis_portfolio/Study_Projects/Data_Science.md

 - Cookies
 - APIs
 - Web Scraping
+  - Data is stored on the Web using XML or JSON.
+We can convert between these and CSV using certain websites.

 Population: All possible data values in a certain data set.
 - Sample: Part of a population that is representative of the population.